zoemaj/DCA/README.md

 -> If you don't use taxonomy: INFOS_no_tax.txt will be created, indicating every (N,L,K) for every type of threshold preprocessing that you used.

--> If you use taxonomy: INFOS_with_tax.txt will be created, indicating every (N,L,K) for every type of threshold preprocessing that you used. preprocessing-<threshold>/distribution-tax.txt and preprocessing-<threshold>/distribution-tax.png are created.
+-> If you use taxonomy: INFOS_with_tax.txt will be created, indicating every (N,L,K) for every type of threshold preprocessing that you used. preprocessing-T/distribution-tax.txt and preprocessing-T/distribution-tax.png are created.
 The text file will give you which taxonomy correspond to which number (22,23,...) and the png file is a figure representing the distribution.

--> If you use min_sim or max_sim: The precedent files and the preprocesssing file will be in a new folder names filtered_min_sim_<min>_max_sim_<max> (with <min> and <max> the values that you have chosen)
+-> If you use min_sim or max_sim: The precedent files and the preprocesssing file will be in a new folder names filtered_min_sim_MIN_max_sim_MAX (with MIN and MAX the values that you have chosen)

 ### Part II: description of the files

 ***learning_param.py***

 **Please note that you don't need to compile again different learning parameters files if you want to use one already existing in the folder Parameters_learning.
-If you want to use the condition considered as the most optimal take SDG_50_<n_models>models_203_0.008lr with <n_models> the numbers of models to train**
+If you want to use the condition considered as the most optimal take SDG_50_N_MODELSmodels_203_0.008lr with N_MODELS the numbers of models to train**

 This module takes